Tidy tips - book a slot to visit a tidy tip

 What will happen when I turn up at tidy tips?

-If you turn up at a tidy tip without booking you will be turned away.
+If you turn up at a tidy tip without a valid booking refence, ID and proof of address, you won't be allowed on site.

 Will the tidy tip staff still help me unload heavy items from my car?